madrilene/lenesaile.com/src/content/posts/en/2023-11-06-sound-website.md

 Once you have Audacity running, drag your audio file into the editing window.
 In my case I got an `.ogg` file from my mobile phone.

-{% imagePlaceholder "./src/assets/images/blog/audacity.jpg", "", "", "", "Audacity interface with the sound file loaded", "The Audacity interface looks a bit busy, but you don't need most of the stuff" %}
+{% image "./src/assets/images/blog/audacity.jpg", "Audacity interface with the sound file loaded", "The Audacity interface looks a bit busy, but you don't need most of the stuff" %}

 Now you can select an area for your audio clip and then separate it from the rest of the file via "Edit" > "Clip Boundaries" > "Split".

 You now have three areas.

-{% imagePlaceholder "./src/assets/images/blog/audacity-three-areas.jpg", "", "", "", "Audacity interface with the audio file split into three areas, the middle one is the selection we will export" %}
+{% image "./src/assets/images/blog/audacity-three-areas.jpg", "Audacity interface with the audio file split into three areas, the middle one is the selection we will export" %}

 You can mark and delete the areas you don't want.
 Make sure that the sound starts quite quickly, as an audible delay after the click event does not seem natural.